-In late 2014, Lama Tsultrim initiated an exploration of how Feeding Your Demons® could be applied to our personal and cultural demons of racism, privilege, and oppression.
+As of 2022, we continue to work diligently on equity, diversity and inclusion of our global sangha started in earnest in late 2014.
+At that time, Lama Tsultrim initiated an exploration of how Feeding Your Demons® could be applied to our personal and cultural demons of racism, privilege, and oppression.
 She invited Karla Jackson-Brewer, Lopön Chandra Easton, and Rev. Jamil Scott to develop a curriculum, and in January 2015 they launched a series called “Compassionately Awake to Oppression and Privilege” in the San Francisco Bay Area.
 In the fall of 2015, Tara Mandala established the Equity, Diversity, and Inclusion Council to address issues of underrepresentation of people from different cultural, racial, sexual orientation, and social backgrounds in the Dharma and at Tara Mandala.

 To learn more about the meaning of white supremacy and liberation through the lens of Dharma, click here to read this talk by Rev. angel Kyodo Williams.

 The purpose of Tara Mandala’s Equity, Diversity, and Inclusion work is:

 - To promote cultural literacy in our sangha

 - To foster diversity, inclusion, and equity in the Dharma, specifically at Tara Mandala and her global sanghas around the world